saigai-studios/saigai-solves/README.md

 Unity -projectPath .
 ```

+## Adding text with language translation capabilities

+Saigai Solves uses the Localization package from Unity to allow for translatable text throughout the game with the click of a button.
+For this project (and probably general use), follow these steps as a template for your game objects:

+__Note:__ This information will be updated as better organizaiton is demanded (creating new tables, etc.)

+1. Window -> Asset Management -> Localization Tables.
+Create a new key and fill with corresponding information.

+2. Select your text object and clear the "Text" field.
+Add a component "Localize String Event".

+3. In "String Reference" select your key under the correct translation table.
+"Table Collection" should be the same table.

+4. "Update String": Editor and Runtime; Text -> text; drag object from Hierarchy into dark gray field.

+5. Hip Hip Hooray!!

 ## Team

 Kelly Beaudrot, Joseph Benigno, Thet Ei, Gianna Giliberto, Thomas Le, Yi Min, Chase Ruskin